Home Program Field Trips

 2nd Grade

-2nd graders took a deep dive into the life and work of Ruth Asawa.
-Their study culminated with a visit to the Ruth Asawa: Retrospective at SFMOMA, a rare opportunity to experience the full scope of her work firsthand.
+2nd graders take a deep dive into the life and work of artists like Ruth Asawa.
+Their study culminates with a visit to museum exhibits like the Ruth Asawa: Retrospective at SFMOMA.

 3rd Grade